The Evolving Landscape of Digital Governance

 - Automation of mechanical processes, especially in manufacturing, utilities, and logistics.

-Combined with the prospect of something even vaguely resembling a generalized Artificial Intelligence, the governance of digital technology systems is no doubt one of the most critical political issues of our time.
-As the list above suggests, it involves a much broader set of mechanisms than those dominated by national governments and private corporations.
-Most importantly, it now includes public blockchain networks and smart contract based services which represent a major step towards administrative automation that’s more trust-minimized and censorship-resistant than similar functionality offered through centralized web platforms.
+Combined with the growing importance and capabilities of Artificial Intelligence, the governance of digital technology systems is no doubt one of the most critical political-economic issues of our time.
+As the list above suggests, it involves a much broader set of structures and mechanisms than those dominated by national governments and private corporations.
+Most importantly, it now includes public blockchain networks and smart contract based services which represent a major step towards more ‘autonomous’ and censorship-resistant forms of administrative automation.

-Given the ever-growing stakes in the geopolitics of the Internet, it would be naïve to think that the pragmatism of entrenched interests will magically dissolve when presented with the idea of reorganizing the digital economy in a manner that empowers individuals at the expense of incumbent institutions.
-In other words, there will be no shortage of Realpolitik in the rapidly evolving landscape of digital governance.
+Given the ever-growing stakes in the geopolitics of the Internet, it would be naïve to think that the self-serving pragmatism of entrenched interests will magically dissolve when presented with the idea of reorganizing the digital economy in a manner that empowers individual users at the expense of incumbent institutions.
+In other words, there will be no shortage of political struggle in the rapidly evolving landscape of digital governance.
 But despite the growing discontent and animosity, everyone involved would certainly benefit from a little less paranoia, a bit more cooperation, and a recognition that, on all fronts, there are human beings who have much more in common with each other than they might like to think.
-The world in the making will be home for them all.
+The highly technology-governed world in the making will be home for them all.

 How Crypto Is Shaping the Digital Revolution (October 2021)